memphis-iis/demo-survey/src/site/markdown/design.md

 report via the [FindBugs Maven Plugin](http://gleclaire.github.io/findbugs-maven-plugin/).
 Although this may seem complicated, it's really quite simple.
 We added the FindBugs plugin to the `<reporting>` section and the report is included as part of our site generation.
+We have helpfully left in code to flag a FindBugs message so that you can see an example of the kind of help it can provide.
+Of course, this is fairly mild example since we want the application to actually function!

 Interested readers may want to look at the list of Java static analysis tools at [this Wikipedia page](http://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis#Java).